digitalme-my/react-native-nxlauth/README.md

 You need to retain the auth session, in order to continue the authorization flow from the redirect.
 Follow these steps:

-`RNAppAuth` will call on the given app's delegate via `[UIApplication sharedApplication].delegate`.
+`RNNxlauth` will call on the given app's delegate via `[UIApplication sharedApplication].delegate`.
-Furthermore, `RNAppAuth` expects the delegate instance to conform to the protocol `RNAppAuthAuthorizationFlowManager`.
+Furthermore, `RNNxlauth` expects the delegate instance to conform to the protocol `RNNxlauthAuthorizationFlowManager`.
-Make `AppDelegate` conform to `RNAppAuthAuthorizationFlowManager` with the following changes to `AppDelegate.h`:
+Make `AppDelegate` conform to `RNNxlauthAuthorizationFlowManager` with the following changes to `AppDelegate.h`:

 ```diff
 + #import "RNAppAuthAuthorizationFlowManager.h"